EmsGarbino/tigil-gastos/README.md

 ---

 ## 📌 Problem
-College students in urban areas like Quezon City often struggle to save consistently.
+College students often struggle to save consistently.
 Daily expenses — food, transportation, load, and leisure — eat into their budget, leaving them short when it matters most: tuition deadlines, semester enrollment, or unexpected emergencies.
 Without a structured system, money set aside for a goal is easy to spend before it's needed.

 ---